What Is a Virtual Receptionist?

 • Premium SLA

 Different businesses use virtual receptionists differently.
-Here's how it works across the UK industries we serve:
+Here are the most common UK use cases:

 Trades & Home Services

 Law firms, accountants, estate agents and consultancies need a professional front desk without the £22k salary.
-A virtual receptionist screens calls, qualifies leads and books consultations with the right team member.
+A virtual receptionist screens calls, qualifies leads against criteria and books consultations with the right team member.
+First impressions drive client confidence.

 1

-Forward only unanswered calls first.
-You'll see exactly how many you're missing before going all-in.
+Forward unanswered calls first.
+See how many you are actually missing before going all-in.

 2